cross-language-cpp/djinni-generator/docs/idl.md

     const version: i32 = 1;
 }

-# This interface will be implemented in Java and ObjC and can be called from C++.
+# This interface will be implemented in Java, ObjC, and Python and can be called from C++.
 my_client_interface = interface +j +o +p {
     log_string(str: string): bool;
 }